 Sustainable Living Center Oregon

 As with most Oregon coast chinook salmon fisheries, the catch on the Siletz is best in September and October, with most fish landed in the tidewater areas.
-Siletz Bay proper, west of Highway 101 between the Taft end of Lincoln City and Siletz Moorage.
+Siletz Bay proper, west of Highway 101 between the Taft end of Lincoln City and Siletz Rentals.
 This is a well keep secret.

 When the Chinook Salmon go pass the Siletz Moorage, they will stay in the “holes” until the water level rises, so they can go upstream and find a new “hole” to wait for the next rise in water level until they finally get to their breeding home.